DarkBlue2021/blockchain-developer-bootcamp-final-project/README.md

 - "avoiding_common_attacks.md": the file describes the common attacks to avoid
 - "dapp.js": Java script
 - "deployed_address.txt": Information about the deployed addresses
-- "design_pattern_decisions.md": Two design patterns chosen for this project
+- "design_pattern_decisions.md": Design patterns chosen for this project
 - "index.html": HTML front-end of the project
 - "README.md": Important notes to the project
 - “truffle-config.js”：Configuration file for the truffle project

 ## 2. Hosted Address

-Hosted on Github Pages, Heroku, Netlify, Fleek, Surge or some other free frontend service that gives users a public interface to your decentralized application
+The project is hosted on Heroku (https://www.heroku.com/), which is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

+The front-end of the project is hosted at: https://consensysfinalproject.herokuapp.com/, which is for demonstration purpose.

+The Smart Contract is deployed on Rinkeby ETH Test Network.
+Details of the deployed address can be found in the "deployed_address.txt" file.

 ## 3. Installing Dependencies
 Accessing or—if your project needs a server (not required)—running your project